ykhwong/ppt-ndi/README.md

 The features of PPT NDI can be tested with NDI Studio Monitor.
 Any NDI-compatible software or hardware can be also used for integration.

 ![PPT NDI Studio Monitor Integration](https://raw.githubusercontent.com/ykhwong/ppt-ndi/master/resources/ppt_ndi_vmix_example.png)

+* obs-ndi users must set the latency mode to Low in the Properties for NDI Source window.
+* High-end users can enable high performance mode in the PPT-NDI configuration.

 ## OTHER NOTES